cap-js/docs/java/persistence-services.md

 The generated `schema.sql` can be automatically deployed by Spring if you configure the [sql.init.mode](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/howto.html#howto.data-initialization.using-basic-sql-scripts) to `always`.

 ::: warning
-Automatic schema deployment is not suitable for productive use.
+Automatic schema deployment isn't suitable for productive use.
 Consider using production-ready tools like Flyway or Liquibase.
-See more on that in [Database guide for PostgreSQL](../guides/databases-postgres.md?impl-variant=java#deployment-using-liquibase)
+See more on that in the [Database guide for PostgreSQL](../guides/databases-postgres.md?impl-variant=java#deployment-using-liquibase)
 :::

 #### Configure the Connection Data Explicitly { #postgres-connection }

-If you don't have a compatible PostgreSQL service binding in your application environment you can also explicitly configure the connection data of your PostgreSQL database in the _application.yaml_:
+If you don't have a compatible PostgreSQL service binding in your application environment, you can also explicitly configure the connection data of your PostgreSQL database in the _application.yaml_:

 ```yaml
 ---